Embroidermodder 2.0.0-alpha4

-(IN ALPHA DEVELOPMENT: NOT READY FOR SERIOUS USE.)
+( IN ALPHA DEVELOPMENT: NOT YET READY FOR SERIOUS USE. )

-To try out the software in alpha see our downloads page.
+To try out the software in alpha see our current alpha pre-release.

 Screenshots